343F24/hello-MattMizelle32/README.md

 # Hello

 1. clone this repository to your local machine
+DONE
 1. open the directory you cloned in vscode
+DONE
 1. start the live server
+DONE
 1. complete the `TODO`s and `FIXME`s in the `index.html` file
+DONE
 1. Once you're happy with your progress, use FileZilla to deploy this directory to w3stu such the index.html file you've completed is available at: https://w3stu.cs.jmu.edu/YOUREID/cs343/hello
+DONE
 1. Does the page look the same as it looks when running on your local computer?
 If not, why not?
 What can you do to fix it?
+Yes, I had to change the src of the picture to get it to work though.
 1. Use git to stage your changes, commit your changes, and push your changes to your remote repository.
+DONE
-1. Tell your repository to deploy to github pages (see the screenshot and caption below it in the `figure` in `index.html`)
+1. Tell your repository to deploy to github pages (see the screenshot and caption below it in the `figure` in `index.html`) DONE
 1. Does the page look the same as it looks when running on your local computer?
 If not, why not?
 What can you do to fix it?
+The only difference I see with github pages is that the favicon does not display. everything else looks good.